fuchsteufelswild/MiniProjects/README.md

 Simple programs with one spesific goal <br>
 All applications are written for linux os

+- Earth Texture Mapping: <br>
+  Earth visualisation in flat and spherical map forms.
+OpenGL and C++ are used in the development.
+Detailed information can be found in the corresponding directory. <br>

 - MapReduce (MapReduce implementation) { Command Line Arguments: (number of mappers) (Mapper path) (Reducer Path) < input.txt } <br>
 Languages: C